Theodora Rudolph, English literature and writing alum, was hired as the new youth services librarian at New Ulm Library, Minnesota, in April 2016.

 The Writing Center contains a reference library of writing handbooks and guides.
 Writing assistants can answer your general writing questions over the telephone or via email; portions of writing drafts may be sent to a writing assistant as an email attachment.

 Marylhurst University has adopted Diana Hacker's A Writer's Reference as the writing handbook of choice for undergraduate classes.
-Copies of this handbook can be found in the bookstore, at the library and also are in use at the Writing Center.
+Copies of this handbook can be found in the virtual bookstore, at the library and also are in use at the Writing Center.
 A student can access the handbook online as well.

 The Marylhurst Writing Center is located on the ground floor of the Shoen Library.